CS-DS-125/125book/source/04-Functions/FunctionCalls.rst

       How many function calls have ``values`` as an argument?  |blank|

-      How many function calls have a single The code above has a single number as its argument?  |blank|
+      How many function calls have a single number as an argument?  |blank|

       -  :4: Correct.  ``sum()`` is called twice, ``len()`` once, and ``int()`` once.
          :x: Incorrect.
 Think about how many times the function call syntax pattern appears.